JulianCataldo/web-garden/app/Resets/README.md

 Always show browser scrollbar.
 This is to prevent annoying layout jump when you navigate to a page which doesn't scroll, or when you open a lightbox/modal etc.

+# To do

+- [ ] Find a more practical way to handle CSS snippets files and their import

 ---